Ronnie Dove Sings the Hits for You

 Ronnie Dove Sings the Hits for You is Ronnie Dove's fourth studio album (and fifth album release) for Diamond Records.

 History

 The album gathers Ronnie's latest singles "I Really Don't Want to Know", "Happy Summer Days", and "Let's Start All Over Again", all of which hit the charts in 1966.
 Mountain of Love" would later appear as the B-side to a 1968 Ronnie Dove single "Never Gonna Cry".
 However, "Mountain of Love" would be the side to chart.
 It did not make the Top 40.

 The song “Happy Summer Days” was featured in a commercial for Amazon in 2019.

 Release

 The original album was released in both mono and stereo.
 The album was reissued in the 90s, and was again reissued, from the original album masters, in 2020.

+Chart performance

-The album peaked at number 122 on the Billboard 200 chart.
+The album debuted on Billboard magazine's Top LP's chart in the issue dated October 22, 1966, peaking at No. 122 during a five-week run on the chart.